a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 I’m not sure how Sullivan regards esotericism itself, however, I’d argue it flies in the face of our humanness in order to (consciously or not-consciously), essentially, try and deny it.

-The key difference, in general, that I see in our ER arguments, is that Sullivan [following James Lindsay and Helen Pluckrose, et al.] likes to deal in cartoon cutouts, as when he writes:
+The key difference, in general, that I see in our ER arguments, is that Sullivan [following James Lindsay and Helen Pluckrose, et al.] likes to deal in hyperbolic mischaracterization, as when he writes:

 > Beginning as a critique of all grand theories of meaning—from Christianity to Marxism—postmodernism is a project to subvert the intellectual foundations of western culture.